-Jennie C. Stephens is a climate justice scholar-activist and feminist focused on transformation toward a more just, healthy, and stable future for all.
-Professor of Climate Justice at the National University of Ireland Maynooth, she serves on the coordinating team of the Climate Justice Universities Union.
-Her research, teaching, and community engagement focus on confronting climate obstruction, analysing corporate power, integrating transformative social justice, feminist, anti-racist, decolonial perspectives into climate and energy policy, fossil fuel phaseout, the renewable energy transition, energy democracy, gender in energy and climate, and climate justice in higher education.
-She is listed among the world’s top 2% of scientists based on influence of her research.
+Jennie C. Stephens is a climate justice scholar-activist and feminist researcher.
+Her work focuses on transformation toward a more just, healthy, and stable future for all.
+She is Professor of Climate Justice at the National University of Ireland Maynooth and she serves on the coordinating team of the Climate Justice Universities Union.
+Her research, teaching, and community engagement focus on fossil fuel phaseout, confronting climate obstruction, analysing corporate power, the transformative potential of higher education, and integrating social justice into climate and energy policy.
+Based on the influence of her research, she is listed among the world’s top 2% of scientists .

 Awards and Fellowships